10 Baby Products You Can Start Using Before Baby Arrives

 A Humidifier

-From $59.99Sound machines aren’t just for babies.
-If you happen to have trouble falling asleep at night—or pregnancy insomnia strikes—you can bust out that sound machine you registered for to help you get some rest.
+From $99.99Sound machines aren’t just for babies.
+If you happen to have trouble falling asleep at night—or pregnancy insomnia strikes—you can use the sound machine you registered for to help you get some rest.
 And of course, once your baby is born, it’ll likely become a staple in their nap and bedtime routines.
+Plus, the Hatch has a nightlight that will be useful for those middle-of-the-night trips to the bathroom.
 (Pro tip: you may even want to register for two, one for your room and one for the nursery.)

 Gentle Detergent